 Height: 1,018 feet

-To see Los Angeles in all its glitzy glory, head to the tallest building in California.
-The 73-story U.S. Bank Tower offers an open-air observation deck and the Skyslide -- an all-glass slide for visitors who aren't scared of feeling like they're falling 45 feet while suspended 1,000 feet above city streets.
+To see Los Angeles in all its glitzy glory, head to the U.S. Bank Tower.
+The 73-story building offers an open-air observation deck and the Skyslide — an all-glass slide for visitors who aren't scared of feeling like they're falling 45 feet while suspended 1,000 feet above city streets.
 A combo ticket costs $33 for adults; subtract the Skyslide and adults pay $25 for general admission to OUE Skyspace LA.

 Height: 1,023 feet